 How verbs usually relate to either managerial or people skills – for example, “Collaborated with marketing and accounting on an initiative that generated $5M in new revenue,” “Cultivated” and “Negotiated.”

-“It’s an important distinction, and while what verbs are even more important, people need both types of verbs,” Svei said.
+“It’s an important distinction, and while what verbs are even more important, people need both types of verbs,” Svei says.

 3. Context matters